Medal of Honor: Heroes: Multiplayer

 Heroes features an online multiplayer that allows for 32 players in a match.
 It also lets the player access real weapons.
 These include the M1 Garand, Thompson submachine gun, M1911 pistol, and bazooka.
 Gameplay modes include Deathmatch, Infiltration, Demolition, Hold the Line, Battlelines, and Domination.
 Unlike most other online multiplayer games, no points are awarded even if the player successfully brings an enemy flag back to the base and scores.
 The game also has a ranking system that gives players' ranks by their kill-death ratios.
 It also has a top 100 leaderboard and the ranking system goes to 10,000-1.
-The online servers shut down on August 11, 2011.

-Online multiplayer is still an option with the use of XLink Kai or adhoc Party, the software that connects all players worldwide, assuming they have a wireless router.
+Electronic Arts terminated online multiplayer functionality for the Heroes duology on August 11, 2011, although players have bypassed the shutdown by leveraging XLink Kai or ad hoc Party, the software that connects all players worldwide, provided that they have access to a wireless router.

 Reception

-The game received "average" reviews according to video game review aggregator Metacritic.
+The game received "average" reviews according to video game review aggregator website Metacritic.